Obesity-related knee pain is extremely common. Finding the right solution means working as a team.

 Obesity is associated with other medical conditions such as cardiac disease, diabetes, breathing difficulties and cancer.
 These alone increase the risk of complications.
 Overweight patients undergoing knee replacement have an increased risk of medical peri-operative complications.
 These include infection, wound healing problems, respiratory complications and venous thromboembolism.
 The joint replacement itself might be expected to wear out faster and there may also be a faster loosening of the implant from the bone.
 (Spicer et al. 2001).

-1. Easier surgery.
-The access to surgery is much easier for those with lower BMI.
+Access to surgery is much easier for those with lower BMI.

-2. Fewer complications.
 When your BMI is lower there are many general health advantages.
 Remember that surgery is always a physiological challenge and the following complications may be more common in patients with obesity:

 The true effect that obesity has on joints is only now becoming clear.
 For those with a BMI of more than 36, there is a 14 times increase in the incidence of knee osteoarthritis.